datle-dev/jgoodman-website/README.md

 - `index.astro` is required in `src/pages` for the home page to be rendered correctly
   - For pages besides `index.astro`, there are other [supported page files](https://docs.astro.build/en/basics/astro-pages/) too

-`src/pages/`
-- all the main pages of your website
+`src/pages/` is where all the main pages of your website live.
-- `/blog/`, `/category/`, and `/tags/` are all automatically set up to build pages based on whatever's in `src/content/blog/`
+`/blog/`, `/category/`, and `/tags/` are all automatically set up to build pages based on whatever's in `src/content/blog/`—this is the dynamic page routing touted by Astro.

 ### Blog Content
 `src/content/blog/`